On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Discussion

 \section{Discussion}

 Robust Mixture Priors (RMPs) are a prominent dynamic borrowing approach used to incorporate historical control data in the analysis of a current randomized trial.
-However, specifying parameters for the RMP components, particularly the robustification component and mixture weights, presents a challenge, as these parameters significantly influence posterior inferences.
-While improper normal distributions seem intuitive for the robustification component, their use has been discouraged by some researchers due to the potential for Lindley's paradox, prompting a preference for weakly informative priors.
-Employing the unit-information prior (UIP) \supercite{Schmidli2014} has become common; nevertheless, this choice remains somewhat arbitrary and potentially contextual-dependent \supercite{Callegaro2023}.
-Specifically, concerns have been raised regarding the UIP's potential over-informativeness in trials with limited sample sizes \supercite{Weru2024}, and theoretical unbounded type I error in unbalanced trials using UIP \supercite{Best2023}. \\ This article demonstrates that jointly eliciting the mixture weight and variance of the robustification component within a Robust Mixture Prior (RMP) framework effectively mitigates Lindley's paradox, even with arbitrarily large variances.
-This approach offers practical advantages: it practically eliminates the impact of the location of the robustification component, and it prevents asymptotic type I error inflation in unbalanced trials, which is a critical regulatory consideration.
-Note that while in case of balanced trials the asymptotic inflation of the type I error doesn't occur; this situation is of limited practical interest as the primary objective of borrowing control information is to discount sample size on the control arm. \\ The above properties are demonstrated through a proof-of-concept case study; moreover a novel routine for selecting hyper-parameters is also proposed, combining large variance robustification component with an expert opinion driven prior weight $\omega$. \\ The present work focuses on two-component RMPs, where external data are modeled using a single normal distribution.
-However, extension to RMPs with an informative component comprised of a mixture of normal distributions is a promising extension for future research.
-Furthermore, while this work focuses on RCTs with augmented control arms, a straightforward adaptation allows for the application to single-arm trials or trials where borrowing is made on the treatment effects.
+However, specifying parameters for the RMP components, particularly the robustification component and mixture weights, presents a challenge, as these parameters strongly influence posterior inferences.
+While improper normal distributions may seem intuitive for the robustification component, their use has been discouraged due to the potential for Lindley's paradox, prompting a preference for weakly informative priors.
+Employing the unit-information prior (UIP) \supercite{Schmidli2014} has become common; nevertheless, this choice remains somewhat arbitrary and context-dependent \supercite{Callegaro2023}.
+Specifically, concerns have been raised regarding the UIP's potential over-informativeness in trials with limited sample sizes \supercite{Weru2024}, as well as the theoretical unbounded type I error rate in unbalanced trials using UIP \supercite{Best2023}.

+In this article, we demonstrate, for both normal and binary endpoints, that jointly eliciting the mixture weight and the hyperparameters of the robustification component within a Robust Mixture Prior (RMP) framework effectively mitigates Lindley's paradox, even when using arbitrarily large variances.

+This approach offers several practical advantages.
+In the normal case, it practically eliminates the impact of the location of the robustification component and prevents asymptotic type I error rate inflation in unbalanced trials, which is a critical regulatory consideration.
+While asymptotic inflation does not occur in balanced trials, these scenarios are of limited practical interest, as the main goal of borrowing is to reduce sample size on the control arm.